 Since its debut show in 2018, NINA YUUN has been receiving love from the Swiss fashion market and enthusiasts, already tapping into each region's best retail points.

 The FW19 collection 'Swirl: The Myth of Authority' received a grant from Switzerland's Arts Council Pro Helvetia.
-Right after in 2019, NINA YUUN won the Design Prize Switzerland.
+Right after in 2019, NINA YUUN was nominated by the Design Prize Switzerland.